0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 So to create our own dataset it's important to know which features are necessary for sentiment analysis.

+<a name="NewFeatures"></a>
+#### :diamond_shape_with_a_dot_inside: [New Features for Sentiment Analysis: Do Sentences Matter?](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Bibliography/New%20Features%20for%20Sentiment%20Analysis_G.Gezici_et_al.pdf) :

+***New Features for Sentiment Analysis: Do Sentences Matter?*** G.Gezici et al.

+- :interrobang: ***Problems*** :
+  * Collecting a large training data is often a problem, because of the time a big part of the dataset is just subjective sentences.

+- :heavy_check_mark: ***Solutions*** :
+  * Create 19 features to obtain only subjectives sentences related to the review.

+- :triangular_flag_on_post: ***Remaining Problems*** :
+  * Not all set of features work well.

+Existing solutions instead of the one here :
+- Finding subjective sentences
+- Exploit the strucure in sentences
+- Polarity buit determine which one after
+- First review line

+19 features split in 4 categories :
+- Basic features
+- Features based on subjective sentence occurrence statistics
+- Delta-tf-idf weighting of word polarities
+- Sentence-level features

+They also use Punctuation but useless in scientific paper.

 [:top::top::top::top::top::top::top::top::top::top::top::top::top::top:Got to the top:top::top::top::top::top::top::top::top::top::top::top::top::top::top::top:](#top)